 Obviously neither of these scenarios are great.

 There are two things that you can do.
-Generally, the problem is worse for glass- and fiber-filled materials because their greater strength and molecular integrity make them less likely to go with the flow than unfilled plastics.
+Generally, the problem is worse for glass- and fibre-filled materials because their greater strength and molecular integrity make them less likely to go with the flow than unfilled plastics.

 The second one is to get the mould design right, proper radiusing will go a long way to avoiding this.